WELCOME TO MILFORD BROOK SCHOOL!

 As the children progress through each grade, the classroom program escalates to provide new learning opportunities.
 The staff takes a great deal of pride in offering an outstanding academic program through commitment, dedication, and enthusiasm.
 The teachers consistently differentiate instruction and modify/adapt curriculum units to provide an interdisciplinary program.
 By utilizing a multi-faceted approach to language arts instructions, teachers provide students with a balanced literacy program that integrates the use of myriad resources.
 Such resources include the use of leveled, multi-genre texts, coupled with the adaptation of authentic texts to strengthen reading skills.
 In addition, language arts instruction is also focused on enhancing the learners' skills as related to academic vocabulary, writing, and differentiated spelling and word patterns.
 Throughout the year, students acquire and develop decoding skills, fluency, and extensive comprehension strategies through participation in author studies; book talks; Teachers College, Project Read and Making Meaning supported lessons; the Daily 5; guided reading sessions; and strategy groups.
 Mathematics skills and concepts are supported with a hands-on approach to foster understanding and an appreciation for the world of numbers.
 In addition, mathematics instruction is supported through the adaptation of the Pearson Envision 2.0 Math program and through the implementation of centers through the implementation of the Daily 3 structure in most classrooms.
 Smart Boards, classroom computers, communicators, document cameras, iPads, Google Classroom, Google Expedition virtual reality headsets, and Chrome Books are utilized to engage learners and enhance learning.

 A focus on academic learning highlights our full-day kindergarten program, where students are exposed to the same balanced literacy approach as their grades 1-5 counterparts.
 Highlighting their achievement is the successful implementation of a reading and writing workshop model using the Teachers College Units of Study to support instruction.

-Units of study covered through the science program include environment, weather, forces & motion, and planet Earth.
+Units of study covered by the science program include environment, weather, forces & motion, and planet Earth.
 United States history, geography, and the local community are important components of the social studies curriculum.